 Milk and fresh strawberry syrup marbled together in a glass cup.

-• Fresh Strawberries: A star ingredient in the recipe.
-These sweet and juicy berries are packed with vitamin C and antioxidants, which make them healthy for your diet.
-Choose fresh, ripe strawberries for the best flavor and texture.
+• Fresh Strawberries: Choose fresh, ripe strawberries for the best flavor and texture.

 • Sugar: To balance the tartness of the strawberries and give the drink a sweet taste.
 Customize sweetness by adjusting sugar amount.
 Consider the natural sweetness of strawberries and desired sweetness level for your drink.